-Lets you add code that runs after an operator completes.
-For example, you could use post-execution code to modify loop variables or to process the results of an operator.
+Adds code that executes after completion of an operator.
+Typical use cases for post-execution code are to modify loop variables or to process the results of an operator.

-For the code that runs in the operator, you can use the following syntax to access the operator dataset:
+For code executed here, you can access the operator dataset using the following syntax:

-Process[OpName].fieldname
+Process[Opname].field_name

-For example, the following code copies the value of the operator dataset variable named Result to variable named iResult:
+For example, the following code statement copies the value of the Operator Dataset Result variable to a process dataset (or process) variable called iResult:

-Process.iResult = Process[OpName].Result;
+Process.iResult = Process[Opname].Result;